ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 2. Keys are stored securely and access-controlled appropriately for the deployment environment
 3. Key rotation policies are established based on usage volume and security requirements
 4. Key compromise procedures are defined and tested

-For high-volume deployments processing billions of IP addresses, regular key rotation (e.g., monthly or quarterly) is RECOMMENDED to stay well within the security bounds discussed in this document.

 # Implementation Details {#implementation-details}